ulissesalmeida/mehcoding.github.io/about.md

 My name?
 My name is Ulisses, pleased to meet you!
 “LOL, I think you have a typo in your name, shouldn’t be Ulysses?”.
 Ahaa!
 I’m from Brazil.
 We use “i” here.

 My job?
-Well, I’m a software developer.
-I write and review a lot of Ruby, Elixir and Javascript code at [Plataformatec][plataformatec].
+Well, I’m former [Plataformatec][plataformatec] software developer.
+Today, I write and review a lot of Elixir code at [The Coingaming Group][coingaming].

 What I do in my free time?
 I do stuff that geeks normally do.
 I love to play video games, tabletop RPG, and board games.
 I like to watch movies, series, animations, read books and HQs.